 - My refusal was beyond my control -- for example, due to a medical condition such as epilepsy or a head injury.
 This last defense only works, however, if the test refusal is entirely unrelated to drug or alcohol use.
 If your incapacity resulted in any way from alcohol or drugs—even prescription or over-the-counter ones-- your refusal will not be legally excused as long as you voluntarily ingested the drugs or alcohol.

 If you refused a DUI chemical test in Colorado, don't lose your license without a fight.
 We offer free consultation in chemical test refusals and other Colorado DUI cases.
-Call us or use the form on this page to find out why Michael Becker of the Colorado Legal Defense Group is considered one of the best DUI defense lawyers in Colorado.

 Our home office is conveniently located at: